lacunahag/portfolioV2/public/markdown/AboutMe.md

 ## Summary of my skills

 ### Full Stack
 When I say I'm a full-stack developer I do mean that I have a broad area of expertise creating web applications.
-I've managed/written loads of docker containers, built sensible APIs, written crazy MongoDB queries, and I even know how to center things in CSS!
+I've written docker images, built sensible APIs, written crazy MongoDB queries, and I even know how to center things in CSS!
 This website is written in React which is my frontend framework of choice.
 My favorite backend frameworks are Flask and Node/Express.

 I've also got a bit of experience programming Arduinos and robots.
 C was the first real programming language I learned as a teenager.